Transient Behavior of Gossip Opinion Dynamics with Community Structure: Theoretical Analysis

-\begin{rmk} { In this remark we compare the obtained results with existing transient behavior analysis.
+\begin{rmk} In this remark we compare the obtained results with existing transient behavior analysis.
 The authors of~\cite{dietrich2016transient} study a generalized HK model and define a transient cluster as a subgroup of agents whose opinion range decreases faster than the distance of the subgroup from other agents.
 Here we characterize agent states based on their distance from the average states.
 Such a framework includes situations where clusters approach each other, but defining such references requires specifying subgroups beforehand.
 The paper~\cite{s2022finite} provides bounds for opinion difference in finite time for a stochastic bounded confidence model.
 These bounds coincide with the asymptotic behavior.
 In contrast, here we study transient behavior of the gossip model that is different from the asymptotic behavior.
 For the gossip model without stubborn agents,~\cite{fagnani2008randomized} shows that $\|X(t) - X^\eta(t)\|^2$ is close to its expectation at the early stage of the process, which provides insight into why both average states and expected average states can be used as references.
-We will study such concentration in the future. } \end{rmk}
+We will study such concentration in the future. \end{rmk}

-{ It is possible to derive bounds similar to Theorem~\ref{thm_deviationFromEt} but with slightly different constants for $\mtcs(X(t),X^\eta(0)+X^\xi(0),\eps)$ and $\mtcs(X(t),X^\eta(0),\eps)$, that is, the deviation of agent states from average intial states.
-The next theorem specifies the time intervals over which agent states concentrate around average initial states.
-Note that parallel results for the expected average states also hold. }
+It is possible to derive bounds similar to Theorem~\ref{thm_deviationFromEt} for $\mtcs(X(t),X^\eta(0)+X^\xi(0),\eps)$ and $\mtcs(X(t),X^\eta(0),\eps)$, i.e., the deviation of agent states from average intial states.
+We state the results in the next theorem following the notation of Theorem~\ref{thm_deviationFromEt}.